mattiarossi/oci-visualizer/README.md

 			 <b>'FILE'</b> : to generate a file that can be viewed OFFLINE.
 The network file will be generated
 			     in the static folder with name "network_<compartmentname>.json"

-		- <b>'compartment'</b> - When Visualizer is launched, it will retrieve all compartments in the tenancy defined by your profile. if you want to visualize a spcific compartment then use the compartment request parameter.
+		- <b>'compartment'</b> - When oci-visualizer is launched, it will retrieve all compartments in the tenancy defined by your profile. if you want to visualize a spcific compartment then use the compartment request parameter.